MircoGanz/thdin/README.md

-# th4din — Thermal-Hydraulic Network Modeling Framework for direct and inverse problems
+# th4din — Thermal-Hydraulic Network Modeling Framework for Direct and Inverse Problems

 **th4din** is an open-source Python framework for steady-state thermal–hydraulic network modeling with unified support for **direct** and **inverse** problem